LockBlock-dev/LockBot/README.md

 I couldn't do this without the help of :

-• MasterIO, DeXoZ, Hawked who supported me in this project

-• JunkMeal who helped me with the [meme](/commands/Fun/Meme.js) command

-• DV4 who made the [german](/core/languages/de.json) translation

-• MCHDF who made the [korean](/core/languages/ko.json) translation

-• Friskyyy__ who made the [macedonian](/core/languages/mk.json) translation

-• Nerox who made the [romanian](/core/languages/ro.json) translation
+• JunkMeal, DV4, MCHDF, Friskyyy__, Nerox (who helped in the v2)

-• and everyone who invited and used my bot !
+• Everyone who invited and used the bot

 ## Copyright